dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/testing-sample.md

 * Items have a case-sensitive name and a collection of Tags.
 * Each Tag has a label and a count representing the number of times it has been applied to the Item.
-* Each Item should only have one Tag with with a given label.
+* Each Item should only have one Tag with a given label.
   * If an item is tagged with the same label more than once, then the count on the existing tag with that label is incremented instead of a new tag being created.
 * Deleting an Item should delete all associated Tags.